 - container images

 All services use the same private network on a defined address or an IP prefix.
-We cannot set a different IP address for a specific service.
+Thus, we cannot set a different IP address for a specific service.
 Instead, we leverage DNS for communication between services.
-Presently, service can only communicate with other services within the same application.
+Presently, the service can only communicate with other services within the same application.

 The DNS address to a service is composed of an Application Name, a Service Name, and the exposed service port.